Research and instructional laboratories housed within the School of MIME

 ATAMI is equipped for microsystems fabrication and materials characterization, and comprises over 20,000 sq. ft. of fab/hood space and researcher, tenant, and student office space.

-NNMREC was established in 2008 by the U.S. Department of Energy to facilitate the development of marine renewable energy technologies via research, education, and outreach.
+PMEC was established in 2008 (as the Northwest Marine Renewable Energy Center) by the U.S. Department of Energy to facilitate the development of marine renewable energy technologies via research, education, and outreach.
 University partners include Oregon State University (OSU), the University of Washington (UW), and the University of Alaska Fairbanks (UAF).